corda/corda/docs/source/index.rst

 Want to see Corda running?
 Download our demonstration application `DemoBench <https://www.corda.net/downloads/>`_ or follow our :doc:`quickstart guide </quickstart-index>`.

-If you want to start getting coding on Corda, then familiarise yourself with the :doc:`key concepts </key-concepts>`, then read our :doc:`Hello, World! tutorial </hello-world-index>`.
+If you want to start coding on Corda, then familiarise yourself with the :doc:`key concepts </key-concepts>`, then read our :doc:`Hello, World! tutorial </hello-world-index>`.
 For the background behind Corda, read the non-technical `introductory white paper`_ or for more detail, the `technical white paper`_.

 If you have questions or comments, then get in touch with us either on `Slack <https://slack.corda.net/>`_, `Discourse <https://discourse.corda.net/>`_, or write a question on `stackoverflow <https://stackoverflow.com/questions/tagged/corda>`_ .